Now that you know about the best mineral sunscreens, there's one more product to consider adding to your summer beauty arsenal.

 Tarte Tarteguard Mineral Powder Sunscreen Broad Spectrum SPF 30

 Tarte Tarteguard Mineral Powder Sunscreen Broad Spectrum SPF 30 is a powder sunscreen that offers a light layer of protection.
 It features 10 percent zinc oxide and 8.6 percent titanium dioxide for an SPF 30.
 There's just one shade, translucent, to suit all skin tones.

 Touch In Sol Pang Pang Sun Cutting Powder SPF 30

 Touch In Sol Pang Pang Sun Cutting Powder SPF 30 contains mostly physical sunscreen filters—13.93 percent titanium dioxide and 2.94 percent zinc oxide—plus a small amount, two percent, of octinoxate.
 It has one of the shortest ingredients lists, and should help with oil control, thanks to the witch hazel.
 It comes in one transparent shade with a weightless, finely milled texture.

 You can never be TOO prepared to face UV radiation, which is why I love the concept of powder sunscreen!

 It's quick, it's easy and it won't mess up your makeup—you can't even tell you're wearing it.
 Plus, it's made with zinc oxide, your best bet for full-spectrum sun protection.
-(The titanium-only Jane Iredale product should always be worn over a zinc-based sunscreen lotion, for adequate protection.)
+(The only exception is Jane Iredale, which must be paired with a zinc-based sunscreen lotion for adequate protection.)